May Spotlights | Enhancing the Spotlight [ENG & POL GRAPHICS]

 We will now look at each day separately and give some helpful tips to prepare you for that spotlight hour in order to save time and help maximize your rewards.

-— May 4 — Cottonee Spotlight — 2x Catch Candy —
+— May 4 — Cottonee Spotlight — 2x Candy for Catching —

 Catching with no other factors added except the spotlight reward